Biden marks 9/11 anniversary with tribute, call for unity

-Biden was a senator when hijackers commandeered four planes and exacted the nation's worst terror attack in 2001.
+Biden was a senator when hijackers comandeered four planes and exacted the nation's worst terror attack in 2001.
 Now he marks the 9/11 anniversary for the first time as commander in chief.

 The president planned to pay his respects at the trio of sites where the planes crashed, but he was leaving the speech-making to others.